St Michael and All Angels Anglican Church

 Talbot

-inst 1891 Congregational Church, Warrnambool;
+installed 1891 Congregational Church, Warrnambool;

-inst Congregational (later Uniting) Church, Hughesdale 1940.
+installed 1940 Congregational (later Uniting) Church, Hughesdale

 Oboe later replaced by Gamba at unknown date.

 Sold to St Michael and All Angels Anglican Church, Talbot 2007.
-Inst.
-Australian Pipe Organs 2008

-Australian Pipe Organs Pty Ltd moved the organ from the Hughesdale church (which has now closed) to St Michael and All Angels Anglican Church, Talbot, Victoria in September this year.
-This is an imposing bluestone building erected in 1871, although without the intended chancel and western tower.
-The interior includes raked 'free pews' at the west end, which are placed on either side of the organ.
+Australian Pipe Organs Pty Ltd moved the organ from the Hughesdale church (which has now closed) to St Michael and All Angels Anglican Church, Talbot, Victoria in September 2008.

 MANUAL (enclosed)